kstenerud/smalltime/README.md

 Smalltime
 =========

 A simple and convenient binary date & time format in 64 bits.
-Smalltim values are directly comparable, and the standard Gregorian fields are easily extractable.
+Smalltime values are directly comparable, and the standard Gregorian fields are easily extractable.